agkozak/zsh-z/README.md

 ![ZSH-z demo](img/demo.gif)

 ZSH-z is a command line tool that allows you to jump quickly to directories that you have visited frequently in the past, or recently -- but most often a combination of the two (a concept known as ["frecency"](https://en.wikipedia.org/wiki/Frecency)).
 It works by keeping track of when you go to directories and how much time you spend in them.
-It is then in the position to guess where you want to go when you type a partial string, e.g. `z src` might take you to `~/src/zsh`. `z zsh` might also get you there, and `z c/z` might prove to be even more specific -- it all depends on your habits and how much time you have been using ZSH-z to build up a database.
+It is then in the position to guess where you want to go when you type a partial string, e.g., `z src` might take you to `~/src/zsh`. `z zsh` might also get you there, and `z c/z` might prove to be even more specific -- it all depends on your habits and how much time you have been using ZSH-z to build up a database.
 After using ZSH-z for a little while, you will get to where you want to be by typing considerably less than you would need if you were using `cd`.

 ZSH-z is a native ZSH port of [rupa/z](https://github.com/rupa/z), a tool written for `bash` and ZSH that uses embedded `awk` scripts to do the heavy lifting.
 It was quite possibly my most used command line tool for a couple of years.
 I decided to translate it, `awk` parts and all, into pure ZSH script, to see if by eliminating calls to external tools (`awk`, `sort`, `date`, `sed`, `mv`, `rm`, and `chown`) and reducing forking through subshells I could make it faster.
 The performance increase is impressive, particularly on systems where forking is slow, such as Cygwin, MSYS2, and WSL.
 I have found that, in those environments, switching directories using ZSH-z can be over 100% faster than it is using `rupa/z`.